AriFordsham/GHCWiki/non-unary-core.md

 and found that the change improves runtime, in this exteme micro-benchmark, in this iteation, by 10%.
 Which is not great given the form of the benchmark, but at least a number.

+Also, the real code would still have to check `%rax` for whether it is an evaluated function there, or a thunk that first needs entering.